Courses

 Global Connections admits new students to begin studies in Autumn quarter.
 You can choose to study for three months (one quarter), six months (two quarters) or nine months (three quarters).

 During the first quarter, you’ll be enrolled in a preparatory advising seminar designed to help you succeed in your classes.
-The rest of your course schedule is based on course availability and your level of English language proficiency.
+The rest of your course schedule is based on course availability and your academic goals and interests.

 Quarter 1 |